Simspace/simformat/README.md

 ## Usage

 SimFormat reads from stdin and writes to stdout.
+It should always
+succeed: if it cannot find any import blocks, it will simply pass the text on unchanged.

 ```
 $ stack install
 ```

+From within Emacs, assuming you have the `haskell-mode` and `stylish-haskell` packages installed and working, `(setq haskell-mode-stylish-haskell-path "simformat")` and `(setq haskell-stylish-on-save t)` should automatically reformat your import list on every save.
+This is completely impossible in Vim, and @asivitz should by no means take this as a personal challenge.

-From within Vim, e.g., visual select your code and then run `:!simformat`
+From within Vim, e.g., visual select your code (or the whole file) and then run `:!simformat`